The 15 Most Romantic Restaurants in Austin

 How to book: Reserve via SevenRooms.

-How to order: Order takeout via Toast.
+How to book: Reserve online or order takeout via Toast.

 James Beard-nominated chef Iliana De la Vega leads culinary expeditions to Mexico City via her incredible culinary chops.
-The housemade tortillas use heirloom corn imported from different regions of Mexico, the bread is baked daily, and the vegetables and herbs are selected fresh locally.
+The homemade tortillas use heirloom corn imported from different regions of Mexico, the bread is baked daily, and the vegetables and herbs are selected fresh locally.
 Start with a selection of weekly ceviche, before getting right into it with duck or sauteed shrimp doused in multilayered mole negro.
-A street food menu is also available, if tacos are calling your name.
+A street food menu is also available if tacos are calling your name.

 Fonda San Miguel

 Between the Saltillo tiles, the soaring ceilings, and the vividly colorful artwork, Fonda San Miguel has all the trappings of a memorable date night.
 Sip a few top-shelf margaritas at the bar before slipping over to a corner table.
-Crowd favorites include Angels on Horseback (bacon-wrapped shrimp) and the ever-popular Ancho Chile Relleno San Miguel, but make sure you leave room for coffee and dessert (AKA crepes sauced with rich goat milk caramel and toasted almonds).
+Crowd favorites include Angels on Horseback (bacon-wrapped shrimp) and the ever-popular Ancho Chile Relleno San Miguel, but make sure you leave room for coffee and dessert (a.k.a. crepes sauced with rich goat milk caramel and toasted almonds).

-The menu may change every week, but rest assured Lenoir's ambiance remains the same.
+The menu may change all the time, but rest assured Lenoir's ambiance and quality remains the same.
 It’s a classic Austin spot where friends can laugh over a shared bottle and some snacks, while leisurely lovers can spend hours sampling the five-course daily prix-fixe with optional wine pairings.
-Every plate is a profusion of flavors, with seasonal additions spanning Texas Stone Crab with Fazzoletti Pasta, Vindaloo Lamb Ribs, and Roasted Eggplant Lasagna laced with ripe summer squash and tomato dashi.
+Every plate is a profusion of flavors, with seasonal additions spanning Crab Fingers with curry leaf leche de tigre and chili oil, and the Ricotta Gnocchi with butternut squash harissa, black vinegar, and pistachio.